Uconnect-Technologies/wertik-js/docs/v3/modules.md

 # Modules GraphQL Schema and Database operations

-When you provide `useDatabase: true`, `table` and `database`, Wertik JS automatically generates GraphQL schema, `updateInput` and `createInput`.
+When you provide `useMysqlDatabase: true`, `table` and `database`, Wertik JS automatically generates GraphQL schema, `updateInput` and `createInput`.
 For example let's say you have a table called `Games` with following fields:

 - name: varchar
 - publisher: varchar